Clown Studies Course: History, Theory and Analysis of Clown

 Cost: £150 (whole term); £80 (5 classes); £65 (4 classes); £18 (1 class)

 For enquiries and to enrol, please email:

 Payments in advance are valid for the term.

 Clowning is generally thought to be something you do without the need for any kind of formal education.
 However, that doesn’t mean that clowns don’t think about what they do, or ask themselves questions about the why and the how of their art.
 Nor does it mean that they are unaware of the history of clowning, or of its many and varied manifestations in different cultures around the world.
 Even if you don’t generally talk about clowning as a philosophy, you are likely to have a set of ideas or assumptions about what is of value, that inform how you perform or see other clowns.

 This course aims to bring all that thinking out into the open, and to add to what each individual already knows by asking questions about clowns: past, present and future

-This will be the first of its kind.
+Such courses are extremely rare.
 I started running classes on clown studies (history, theory, analysis) back in 2006 when we opened the Barcelona Clown School.
 It felt like an innovation then.
 No one was really teaching clown history or theory or analysis.
 To me it seemed self-evident that thinking and knowing about clowning could benefit your performing.
 Or that it could be a worthwhile and fascinating study in itself.
-More than a decade later, and as far as I am aware there is little or no chance to study this field, neither in private clown schools nor in universities, despite all the talk of embracing ‘popular performance’.
+More than a decade later, there is little or no chance to study this field, neither in private clown schools nor in universities, despite all the talk of embracing ‘popular performance’.

-So, now it’s time to offer, in a similar sustained way, an opportunity to explore the other side: the history, theory and analysis of clowning.
+So now, in a similar sustained way, there is an opportunity to explore the other side: the history, theory and analysis of clowning.